oracle-livelabs/apex/social-media-app/1-create-the-app/1-create-the-app.md

    ![Navigation menu of the app](images/app-nav.png "")

-Next, we will go back to the APEX Workspace and create the APEX social Media data model.
+Next, we will go back to the APEX Workspace and create the APEX Social Media data model.

 You may now **proceed to the next lab**